maxotuteye/CovidTrack/README.md

 # CovidTrack
 A Covid-19 Data Tracking application.
-[View Project.](https://covid-tracker-spring.herokuapp.com/)
+Heroku host no longer available.

 ## API
 Data is sourced from the [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University github repository](https://github.com/CSSEGISandData/COVID-19)